0foo/redhat/README.md

 1. Access a shell prompt and issue commands with correct syntax

     * Common commands and their options, as well as vim usage, are shown below:
+	* To add:
+		* Time: gives the time it takes to run the following command

         | Command        | Options                                                                                                                                                          | Description                                     |
         |----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------|
         | ls             | -h (human readable) <br>  -a (show hidden) <br> -l (detailed) <br> -lt (newist file first) <br> -ltr (oldest file first)                                         | List of files and directories                   |